Multilevel neural simulation-based inference: Numerical Experiments

 \subsection{Cosmological Simulations}

-Finally, we consider a simulator from cosmology.
-We use the CAMELS simulation suite \citep{CAMELS_presentation, CAMELS_DR1}---a benchmark dataset for machine learning in astrophysics---which comprises both low- and high-fidelity cosmological dataset.
+We now consider a cosmological simulator using the CAMELS suite \citep{CAMELS_presentation, CAMELS_DR1}---one of the most computationally intensive cosmological simulations to date---which comprises both low- and high-fidelity data.
+These are state-of-the-art simulations being used with real-world data.
+Developing surrogate, multilevel techniques for cosmology has become a key research focus \citep{Chartier2021,Chartier2022}.
 Our task is to infer a standard cosmological target parameter using a 39-dimensional power spectra of cosmology data, see \Cref{app:cosmology} for an example.
 The low-fidelity simulations are gravity-only N-body simulations, whose physical behaviour is controlled only by the parameter and some Gaussian fluctuations of the initial conditions.
 The high-fidelity hydrodynamic simulations have additional physics, controlled by an additional five parameters.
 We include these additional parameters as part of the $\mathcal{U}$ space, constituting a case of partial common random numbers between the low- and high-fidelity simulators, similar to \Cref{sec:toggle_switch}.

 Here, the high-fidelity simulations can be orders of magnitude ($>\times100$) slower to generate than the low-fidelity ones, making this a representative problem for our method.
-Assuming we only have access to $n=n_1=20$ high-fidelity simulations, we wish to ascertain the improvement in inference accuracy obtained by including 1000 low-fidelity simulations (i.e. $n_0=980$) using our ML-NPE method.
+Assuming we only have access to $n=n_1=20$ high-fidelity simulations, we wish to ascertain the improvement in inference accuracy by including 1000 low-fidelity simulations (i.e. $n_0=980$) using our ML-NPE method.
 To that end, we measure the NLPD and empirical coverage of the estimated posteriors for 980 test data.
 The result in \Cref{fig:cosmo-2param} shows that ML-NPE performs better than standard NPE for both the metrics.
 Standard NPE tends to produce overconfident posteriors, while ML-NPE yields calibrated or underconfident posteriors for most confidence levels.
-Thus, including low-fidelity samples using our method leads to better inference.
+Thus, including low-fidelity samples using our method leads to better inference outcomes.
+Before concluding, we note that some recent papers demonstrating the potential of multi-fidelity SBI methods in cosmology appeared around the same time as our paper \citep{Saoulis2025,Thiele2025}.
+These more in-depth studies clearly highlight the potential for impact of advanced multi-fidelity SBI methods.